 3. Appropriate clothing / Pay Attention to the Extremities: Use layering principles.
 Pay particular attention to the extremities.
 Your head, hands and feet constitute the body’s initial warning system in cold conditions.

-4. Avoid sweating: Over-dressing and over-exerting can lead to excessive perspiration, which in turn can result in a lowering of body temperature.
+4. Minimize sweating: Over-dressing and over-exerting can lead to excessive perspiration, which in turn can result in a lowering of body temperature.
 Constantly monitor yourself and remove or add layers accordingly.
-Make ‘not sweating’ a priority in cold conditions.
+Make sweating as little as possible a priority in cold conditions.

 5. Short breaks: The longer you stop the colder you become.
 When the weather turns nasty, keep breaks short and to a minimum.
 If you are taking a longer break, put on an extra layer or two.